Maggie's Science Connection

 This is how humans are classified.
 The genus name is "Homo", and the species name is "sapiens", which means wise or knowing.

 In class we will use the 'dichotymus' system for figuring out the common names of the fish pictured below.
-Your homework is to click on two pictures of your choice and find out what their complete classification is.
-You should find the names of the Kingdom, Phylum, Class, Order, Family, Genus and species.
+Your homework is to click on the pictures to find the Genus & species of each fish.
+Then click on two pictures of your choice and find out what their complete classification is.
+You should find the names of the Domain Kingdom, Phylum, Class, Order, Family, Genus and species.
+See if you can find the one species of fish that is less closely related to the other fish below and tell me why.

 Picture